We capture the personal recollections of our armed service veterans

 Les Tanner - WW2 Connections

-In giving to Legasee you can be assured that every penny goes towards the filming of veterans and that our work has been recognised as valuable and important by the veterans themselves, their organisations and the students and teachers using our archive.
+In giving to Legasee you can be assured that every penny goes towards the filming of Veterans [over 93% of our income] and that our work has been recognised as valuable and important by the Veterans themselves, their organisations and the students and teachers using our archive.

 Please spread the word.
 Print off our campaign leaflet here and share this campaign with Facebook or Twitter.